-Each offer a variety of colors, are easy to apply with great coverage, long-lasting, and offer great protection.
+Each offer a variety of colors, are easy to apply with great coverage, are long-lasting and offer great protection.

 3 Best Tractor Paints

-The Rust-Oleum Specialty Farm Equipment Brush On Paint is the go-to for many farmers looking to paint farm equipment and implements, including tractors.
+The Rust-Oleum Specialty Brush On Paint is the go-to for many farmers looking to paint farm equipment and implements, including tractors.

 Available in six colors, its reputation as the best tractor paint is down to two things: its ability to stop rust longer than any other paint, and its high gloss finish that won’t fade, making machinery look as good as new again.

-With over a dozen Original Equipment Manufacturers colors to choose from the Valspar Tractor and Implement Pain is long lasting, dries quickly, and does an excellent job at resisting rust.
+With over a dozen Original Equipment Manufacturer’s colors to choose from the Valspar Tractor and Implement Paint is long-lasting, dries quickly, and does an excellent job at resisting rust.

 The paint is thick enough to provide enough coverage, goes on smoothly, will not run or sag, or fade easily.
 One word of advice is to use the Valspar Enamel Hardener in combination with the paint for best results.